Lumbar Lordosis:

 Understanding Changes in Lumbar Lordosis

-Lumbar lordosis is primarily shaped by the sum of the vertebral bodies and disc wedge angles.
+Lumbar lordosis.
+Doctors describe the condition as primarily shaped by the sum of the vertebral bodies and disc wedge angles.
 When these structural components are compromised—such as when intervertebral discs deteriorate or vertebral bodies compress—the lordotic angle can change significantly.

 Loss of normal lordosis often results from surgical procedures like instrumented spinal fusion, leading to conditions such as ‘flat-back syndrome.’
 This alteration in curvature can result in sagittal spinal imbalance, persistent back pain, and increased muscle fatigue.